WordPerfect: Market share

-By 1993 WordPerfect Corporation had three disadvantages as it expanded beyond word processing, according to an industry analyst: A reputation for arrogance, a perception that it was a one-product DOS software company, and shipping products late.
+According to Ronni Marshak, editor of the The Office Computing Report, by 1993 WordPerfect Corporation had a reputation for arrogance, being a one-product DOS software company, and shipping late.
 While WordPerfect had 85% of the DOS word processor market in 1992, it had only one third of the Windows market compared to Microsoft's more than half.
 Word was reportedly the top-selling word processor that year.
 After Windows 3.0 was introduced, Word's market share began to grow at an extraordinary rate.
 A Windows version of WordPerfect was not introduced until nearly two years after Windows 3.0, and was met with poor reviews.
 Word also benefited from being included in an integrated office suite package much sooner than WordPerfect.
+The rivalry extended to advertising.
+In October 1993 WordPerfect Corporation sued Microsoft in the United States District Court for the Southern District of New York over advertisements calling Word "the most popular word processor in the world", arguing that by installed base and total units sold WordPerfect remained the leader, while Microsoft cited sales data for 1992 and the first half of 1993 in which Word outsold WordPerfect.
+The two companies settled within days and withdrew the suit, announcing only that the matter had been resolved to their mutual satisfaction.

 Computer Intelligence estimated in 1987 that WordPerfect had 11% of the Fortune 1000 PC word processor market, third behind Ashton-Tate's 18% and IBM and MicroPro's 25% each.
-By then the company was, Computerworld said, "the leader in word processor sales", ahead of the "Big Three" software companies Microsoft, Lotus Development, and Ashton-Tate.
-While WordPerfect grew to as much as 60% of the word processing market by the early 1990s, one consultant for the legal profession in 1990 estimated that 70% of law firms used it, 46% of respondents in a 1990 American Institute of Certified Public Accountants survey used WordPerfect, and the application had more than 50% of the worldwide word-processing market in 1995, by 2000 Word had up to 95%; it was so dominant that WordPerfect executives admitted that their software needed to be compatible with Word documents to survive.
+By then, according to Computerworld, the company was the leader in word processor sales, ahead of Microsoft, Lotus Development, and Ashton-Tate.
+A 1988 PC reader survey found that 27% used WordPerfect.
+While WordPerfect grew to as much as 60% of the market by the early 1990s, one consultant for the legal profession in 1990 estimated that 70% of law firms used it, 46% of respondents in a 1990 American Institute of Certified Public Accountants survey used WordPerfect, Dataquest estimated that WordPerfect had 23% of the Windows word processor market in 1991, and the application had more than 50% of the worldwide word-processing market in 1995, by 2000 Word had up to 95%; it was so dominant that WordPerfect executives admitted that their software needed to be compatible with Word documents to survive.